 GXL vs SXL vs TXL Automotive Primary Wire

-The automotive wire can be customized with value-added services to make identification easy.
-Up to three stripes, also known as tracers, can be added to wires for use in automotive wire harnesses that exceed the standard color code.
-Jacketing can also be printed with custom text, numbers, or even a company logo.
+All of our automotive primary wires can be customized with value-added services to make identification easy.
+Popular value-added services include adding up to three stripes (also known as tracers) for wires used in wire harnesses.
+Jacketing can also be printed with custom text, numbers, and even company logos!